Aphex Twin: 1992–1994: Selected Ambient Works and early success

-In 1992, James also released the EPs Digeridoo and Xylem Tube EP as Aphex Twin, the Pac-Man EP (an album of remixes of Pac-Man music) as Power-Pill, two of his four Joyrex EPs (Joyrex J4 EP and Joyrex J5 EP) as Caustic Window, and Analogue Bubblebath 3.
-"Digeridoo" reached #55 on the UK Singles Chart, and was later described by Rolling Stone as foreshadowing drum and bass.
-That year, he also appeared as the Dice Man on the Warp Records compilation Artificial Intelligence with the track "Polygon Window;" the compilation would help birth the genre later known as "intelligent dance music" and help launch the career of Aphex Twin alongside Autechre and Richie Hawtin.
-In 1993, there followed his first releases on Warp: Surfing on Sine Waves (the second entry in the label's Artificial Intelligence series) and the EP Quoth, as Polygon Window, and later in the year the "On" EP, which entered the top 40 on the UK charts.
-Rephlex also put out an EP by James under the alias Bradley Strider, Bradley's Robot, and two more Caustic Window records.
+In 1992 James also released the EPs Digeridoo and Xylem Tube EP as Aphex Twin, the Pac-Man EP (an album of remixes of Pac-Man music) as Power-Pill, two of his four Joyrex EPs (Joyrex J4 EP and Joyrex J5 EP) as Caustic Window, and Analogue Bubblebath 3.
+"Digeridoo" reached No. 55 on the UK Singles Chart, and was later described by Rolling Stone as foreshadowing drum and bass.
+That year, he also appeared as the Dice Man on the Warp Records compilation Artificial Intelligence with the track "Polygon Window".
+The compilation helped create the genre later known as "intelligent dance music", and helped launch James's career alongside Autechre and Richie Hawtin.
+As Polygon Window, in 1993, James released his first records on Warp: Surfing on Sine Waves (the second in the Artificial Intelligence series) and the EP Quoth.
+Later that year he released the EP "On", which entered the top 40 on the UK chart.
+Rephlex also released an EP by James under the alias Bradley Strider, Bradley's Robot, and two more Caustic Window records.

 James was part of several tours in 1993.
 He supported the Orb on several dates, and joined the "Midi Circus" tour at venues across the UK, co-headlining with Orbital, the Orb and Drum Club.
 Later in the year, he was part of the NASA "See the Light" tour with Orbital, Moby, and Vapourspace at venues across the United States.

-Warp released the second Aphex Twin album, Selected Ambient Works Volume II, in 1994, which explored a more ambient sound, inspired by lucid dreams and James' experience of synaesthesia.
-It reached number 11 in the UK charts, but was not particularly well received critically; critic Simon Reynolds later noted that "many in the Aphex cult were thrown for a loop" and that "Aphex aficionados remain divided".
+Warp released the second Aphex Twin album, Selected Ambient Works Volume II, in March 1994.
+It explored a more ambient sound, inspired by lucid dreams and James's experience of synaesthesia.
+It reached number 11 in the UK chart, but was not particularly well received critically; critic Simon Reynolds later noted that "many in the Aphex cult were thrown for a loop" and that "Aphex aficionados remain divided".
 Other 1994 releases were a fourth Analogue Bubblebath, GAK (derived from early demos sent to Warp), and Classics, a compilation album.